We take a cost-based approach to develop a fee for data entry services. The basic steps in our typical production process include the following:

 - Document uniformity

-Is the source document in single version or multiple versions?
+Is the source document in a single version or multiple versions?

 - Edits required